Half-Baked Ideas to Save the World: A Wiki History Textbook

 Yet, history is anything but agreeable.
 It is not a collection of facts deemed to be “official” by scholars on high.
 It is a collection of historians exchanging different, often conflicting analyses.
 And rather than vainly seeking to transcend the inevitable clash of memories, American students would be better served by descending into the bog of conflict and learning the many “histories” that compose the American national story.

-Kathy Miller, President of the Texas Freedom Network said, “The fundamental problem is that partisan politicians are making decisions that should be made by scholars,” but we have the technology available to give the scholars near complete control of the process.
+Kathy Miller, President of the Texas Freedom Network said, “The fundamental problem is that partisan politicians are making decisions that should be made by scholars,” yet we have the technology available to give the scholars near complete control of the process.
 There is, technologically and logistically speaking, nothing stopping all the Ivy League history professors from coming together to write the digital US History textbook.
 And in similar industries, we’re already getting there.
 Chris Cillizza of the Washington Post recently discussed the rise of annotation in online journalism, and he made a prophetic assumption that could just as well apply to how we should view and construct our own history: “Journalism is moving away from a model of speaking down from the mountaintop and moving toward the idea of working together to build the mountain.”

 It may not be the most strictly academic approach, but considering our ‘purely academic’ textbooks have already been hijacked by the subjective whims of politics, it seems like a pretty good place to start, or at least start over from.
-Then we just throw that puppy online for free, maybe add on a Patronizing tipping system to help cover costs, and ta-da, we’ve saved the youth of America from falling further into a pit of ignorance and apathy.
+Then we just throw that puppy online for free, maybe add on a Patronizing tipping system to help cover costs, and ta-da, we’ve saved the youth of America from falling farther down a pit of ignorance and apathy.

 So what do you say Ta-Nehisi?
 Want to help us build a mountain?

 What is Patronizing?
 Learn more here.